Haydz/haydz.github.io/_posts/2020-06-24-tcpdumpnotes.md

 ---

-I have been using tcpdump recently and wanted to note down some of the commands I have been using.
-For future reference.
+I have been using tcpdump recently and wanted to note down some of the commands Y'know, for future reference.

 # Cheat Sheet:
 ### To monitor certain ports: